bluemelov1/KomplRechnernetze/README.md

 #### How to use it?

-1. To obtain the VyOS ocnfiguration of a running system you can utilize one of the following commands:
+1. To obtain the VyOS configuration of a running system you can utilize one of the following commands:
 ```
 show configuration > config.json
 show configuration json pretty >config.json # only from version 1.3 available